lucylow/coral-rush/README.md

 ---

-## 🎯 **What is Coral Protocol?**
+## 🎯 **What is Coral Rush?**

-**Coral Protocol** is a cutting-edge agent orchestration framework that enables seamless coordination between specialized AI agents.
-This project demonstrates Coral Protocol's power through a **voice-first payment system** where users can simply speak their payment intent and watch as multiple agents work together to process cross-border transactions in real-time.
+**Coral Rush** is an advanced multi-agent voice payment system that revolutionizes cross-border transactions.
+Using cutting-edge agent orchestration technology, users can simply speak their payment intent and watch as specialized AI agents work together to process secure, instant cross-border transactions in real-time.

 ### **🚀 Key Innovation**
 - **Voice-First Payment Experience**: Speak your payment intent, get instant execution